jmbaquerosanchez/vw-digital-hub/README.md

 This project acts as a mini design system for the app.
 It contains styled components, as well as color and typography tokens under the `config` folder.
 The configuration includes a global CSS reset.

 ### `client` (The client)
+This is the project for the client.
+So it is the deployable component that in this case use the design-system package.
+Inside the client we also can find the following folders:

 ## `And inside the client...`

 ### `api`

 Contains everything related to communication with the backend API.
 Like the design system, it’s also structured to be easily moved to its own monorepo package if necessary.
-Initially, I intended to move this folder into a separate package within a **monorepo**.
-Although I didn't have time to do so, the folder has no dependencies on other parts of the app, making this change straightforward if needed.
+I didn't have time to do so, the folder has no dependencies on other parts of the app so making this change it will be very straightforward if needed.

 ### `components`